2Sea-cat/C740-14iml-BigSur/README.md

 ## Installation

-usb2.0 with full install rom on APFS
+-usb2.0 with full install rom on APFS
-Mono boot
+-Mono boot
-note that the intel UHD appears with no number on model and description page, but we have 620 for plist related affairs
+-note that the intel UHD appears with no number on model and description page, but we have 620 for plist related affairs